-Presented by Christian and Shiaoling on 22 October 2015:
+Presented by Shichida Australia Instructor Christian, and Education Expert Shiaoling on 22 October 2015:

-A list of Q&A raised during the webinar can be found below too:
+A list of Q&A raised during the webinar can be found below:

-Q: Some of the Montessori toys or materials are really good for example number cards, beads, weights etc can we use those materials in shichida a classes
+Q: Some of the Montessori materials are really good.
+Can we use those materials in Shichida classes?

-Q: For literacy in shichida we don’t use phonics but only flash cards which is similar to rote learning doesn’t that means we are restricting them to only words that are flashed and they will have difficulty with new words
+Q: For literacy in Shichida we use flash cards.
+Are we restricting them only to words that are flashed and will they have difficulty with new words?

 Q: What is EYLF?